Rajdhanavade17/yms_project/Readme.md

 check properly in which folder you are running this loop, first you need to enter the solutions folder and then run the above loop

 ## Important Note:
- Use the correct shares_data csv file for the date (if a date is in 2nd financial Quarter(jul-sep) of 2025 then use 25Q2.csv) And for single run make sure that yesterror in the shares_data csv is 0 (once confirm it by opening csv or just run the reseterror.py giving input parameter as -s shares_data.csv which will remove yesterror from the file)
+ Use the correct shares_data csv file for the date (if a date is in 2nd financial Quarter(jul-sep) of 2025 then use 25Q2.csv) <br>
+ And for single run make sure that yesterror in the shares_data csv is 0 (once confirm it by opening csv or just run the reseterror.py giving input parameter as -s shares_data.csv which will remove yesterror from the file) <br>
     to reset error (so you can run it single time or for first run)
     ```
     python reseterror.py -s 25Q1.py